pippim/pippim.github.io/programs/mserve.md

 - **last_location** - lc.FNAME_LAST_LOCATION - The last location ID
 used.
 E.G. "L001", "L002", etc. August 5, 2023 Note: This will soon
 be replaced by SQL History Table row Type='location', Action='last'.
+December 15, 2024 Note: This file is no longer used.
 - **locations** - lc.FNAME_LOCATIONS - All available locations and
 their control settings.
 August 5, 2023 Note: This will soon be replaced by SQL Location Table.
+December 15, 2024 Note: This file is no longer used.
 - **library.db** - lc.FNAME_LIBRARY - *This is not in pickle format.*
 It is an sqlite3 database with Music Table and History Table.